 - What is the position if a doctor develops a stammer in later life, through having a stroke for example, such that they would be unable to pass the OSCE exams within those particular time limits.
 Are they then debarred from practicising?
 If not, why should the exam candidate with a stammer be barred from becoming a doctor?
 (Cf example on fitness standards in para 8.36 of the 2008 Code)

 - It may be relevant what medical examining bodies in other countries see as necessary.
 Going back to the U.S case Hartman v National Board of Medical Examiners, there the medical examining board had already agreed that the claimant could have double time for each patient encounter, and replace telephone patient encounters with in-person encounters.
 (The dispute was about whether he should also be allowed to use a text-to-speech device.)
-Contrast this with the limited adjustments allowed in this UK case study (equalitytalk.org.uk) (scroll down to ‘Case study: initially inappropriate adjustment in medical exam (UK)’), though it seems additional speaking time would have been allowed if he failed a fifth time.
+Contrast this with the limited adjustments allowed in this UK case study (archive of equalitytalk.org.uk) (scroll down to ‘Case study: initially inappropriate adjustment in medical exam (UK)’), though it seems additional speaking time would have been allowed if he failed a fifth time.

 If the issue is justification of a competence standard, as opposed to reasonable adjustments, the focus may perhaps be on the group of people with the same disability (eg possibly people with such and such level of stammer, or speech impairment?), rather than just on the individual claimant.
 So for example on the first ‘relevant argument’ above – how is the person’s communication in the actual work situation – the focus may not on the individual claimant’s communication, but on the fact that people who stammer more generally may communicate with greater ease in the work situation than in the exam.
 It is not clear whether this would make much if any difference in practice.